 Example of ‘exquisite corpse’ drawing by Yves Tanguy, Joan Miro, Man Ray, and Max Morise, 1926-27, pencil, colored pencil and ink on paper, 35.9 x 22.9 cm.
 MoMA

 Surrealism is one of the most creative and influential art and literature movements of the 20th Century.
 Surrealists sought to unlock the power of the unconscious mind in a rebellion against logic, morals and the values of the bourgeois and political establishments of the 1920s and ‘30s.

 Surrealism is a broad style in painting, sculpture, photography, film and fashion.
 For our purposes, it can be organized into two main areas.
 Each area uses the power of dreams, memories and the unconscious mind to explore different attitudes, states of being and experiences, with the difference between these two areas of Surrealism being in the type of images and the techniques used to make art.

-In the table, keep a list of key terms and characteristics that help define and explain Surrealist artworks within these two different categories/columns.
+In the table (Word), keep a list of key terms and characteristics that help define and explain Surrealist artworks within these two different categories/columns.
 Your notes should include key ideas, influences and information related to Surrealism and to the individual artists and artworks discussed throughout.

 Begin with the Met’s short essay on Surrealism:

 Read about any or all of the artworks that accompany the Met’s essay.
 For the four artworks listed below, explain what specific ideas, techniques, and other Surrealist terms and concepts from the introductory essay apply specifically to each artwork by putting each one into their related column in the table: